redhat-ai-services/openshift-cluster-bootstrap-gitops/README.md

 # Cluster Bootstrap

-This project is still a work in progress.

-The intention is that this will allow you to easily bootstrap an OpenShift-GitOps instance to a new cluster which will then instantiate several operators on the cluster.
+This project is designed to bootstrap an OpenShift cluster with several operators and components that are utilized for Machine Learning.

 ## Components